pymc-devs/pymc/docs/source/contributing/review_pr_pymc_examples.md

 :::{important}
-The most important guideline is the following: **When you aren't _completely_ sure about something say so, ask around and (re)read the documentation**.
+The most important guideline is the following: **When you aren't _completely_ sure about something communicate it, ask around and (re)read the documentation**.
 :::

 pymc-examples is a huge collection of notebooks, covering many fields